 “Maybe they washed the saints and the cloths are soaking up the water.”

-“I think the statues are covered up because they got sold.”
+“I think the statues are covered up because they got cold.”

 Our mom swiftly ended our theological debate by moving to sit between us.